siunam321/CTF-Writeups/NahamCon-CTF-2022/OSINT/Keeber/README.md

 According to the challenge's description, we need to investigate the `Keeber Security Group`!
 The first thing we need to do is **find the person who registered their domain.**

-Next, I googled `Keeber Security Group`, and we indeed see their company's website!
+Next, I googled `Keeber Security Group`, and we indeed found their company's website!

 ![google1](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/OSINT/Keeber/images/1/google1.png)